One Day in San Jose, Costa Rica: Complete Itinerary for 2025

 Walk Around Barrio Amón or Barrio Escalante

 Leave the market and head north into Barrio Amón where restored wooden mansions show off carved balconies and pastel paint.
+It’s within walking distance, so that’s a good way to stretch your legs after your flight.

 Street-level murals make easy backgrounds for photos, especially along Calle 9 near Casa González Feo.